Water Debt Assistance Program

 - The owner must acknowledge the existing water and sewer debt as valid, and all future bills must be paid in full or the property will be included in a subsequent lien sale

-- The owner must enter a binding agreement that the water and sewer debt will be paid in full on or before the property is sold, transferred, refinanced, or if they file for bankruptcy
+- The owner must enter a binding agreement that the water and sewer debt will be paid in full on or before the property is sold, transferred, or refinanced

 - The owner must be deemed as qualified through a means-test, which will evaluate the owner’s full financial picture to determine their ability to pay the debt

-To determine eligibility, property owners must obtain a Water Debt Assistance Customer Participation Form.
-You can download this form by clicking the link below.
-Once completed, bring the application to one of DEP's five borough offices so that DEP staff can evaluate the application.
+To determine eligibility, property owners must obtain a Water Debt Assistance Program (WDAP) Customer Participation Form.
+Once completed, bring the application to one of DEP’s five borough offices so that DEP staff can evaluate the application.
 In addition to the application, owners must bring the following documents to the borough office:

 All of the documents listed above must be reviewed as a part of the Program’s evaluation.
 Once a property owner is accepted into the program, an agreement will be set up between the owner and DEP with terms and conditions required for continued enrollment in the program.
 Please note that access to your water meter may be required to ensure accurate billing.